dptools/process_offsite_audio/README.md

 ##### DPDash CSVs <a name="dpdash"></a>
 These are the primary outputs pushed to the data lake (besides the redacted transcripts), and also will be used for data quality monitoring once appropriate DPDash configurations are created.
 Audio, transcript, and video QC DPDash-formatted CSVs are generated for each subject ID and interview type with existing data.
 The DPACC team has also added tracking of these files into their data accounting script.

+Note the QC features have since been updated to round any floats for better display on DPDash, and some of the column names have been adjusted to ensure formatting is consistent.
+Filenames were also updated to meet new DPDash naming conventions (e.g. the site code needs to be just the two digits in the CSV filename).

 <details>
 	<summary>Click here for an example snippet of the Pronet file accounting page on DPDash, now including rows that indicate availability of audio, transcript, and video QC outputs for each subject ID</summary>